hymiracler/hymiracler/README.md

 ### 🧐 More About Me:

-- 🤝 &nbsp; I'm looking to collaborate on [sheets-database]
+- 🤝 &nbsp; I love math and solving mathematical problems.
 - 🎨 &nbsp; Using [this svg](https://storyset.com/illustration/javascript-frameworks/amico) and Figma I made 👉
-- 💬 &nbsp; Ask me about anything tech related, I am happy to help;
+- 💬 &nbsp; Ask me about anything tech related, I am happy to help!
 - 📚 &nbsp; When I am free, I read fantasy and fiction novels.

 ### 🔨 Languages and Tools: